Who and what gets recognized in peer recognition: Methods

 \subsection{Data collection}

 We administered an online network survey as part of a homework assignment in the lab course in the middle of the 15-week semester (see Fig.~\ref{fig:survey}).
 On the survey, we distinguished peer recognition in the lab and lecture courses because our prior work identified that patterns of peer recognition varied between these instructional contexts~\cite{sundstrom2022perceptions}.
 Specifically, we asked students to nominate peers in each course who they believed were knowledgeable about the course material~\cite{grunspan2016,salehi2019,bloodhart2020,sundstrom2022perceptions} as a measure of their recognition of strong peers.
 We also asked students to describe why they nominated their peers.

 A second set of questions asked students to self-report peers with whom they had meaningful interactions about the instructional material in each course~\cite{zwolak2018educational,traxler2020network,dou2019practitioner,commeford2021characterizing,sundstrom2022interactions}.
+As in prior work, ``students self-identified what counted as a meaningful interaction"~\cite[p.
+6]{commeford2021characterizing}.
+We asked students about whom they interacted with ``this week" to capture interactions that students were consistently having with their peers throughout the semester, while reducing the possibility of recall bias (e.g., by asking them to recall all peers with whom they have interacted throughout the semester).
+This phrasing may have captured a few one-off interactions that only occurred the week of the survey, however these likely represent a small fraction of the reported interactions.

 Each question was in an open response format, where students entered each peer's name in a separate text box and the associated explanation for each peer also in a separate text box.
 Students could enter up to 15 peers' names for each prompt, though no student provided the maximum number of names for any prompt.
 Students were also given access to the course rosters to facilitate their remembering and spelling of peers' names.
 Students could nominate anyone in their course; for example, they were not restricted to naming peers in their specific lecture section.

 At least 95\% of enrolled students in each course responded to the survey (see Table \ref{tab:demographics}).
 Students occasionally misspelled peers' names and/or reported just a first or a last name.
 In these cases, the first author manually processed the text to match the names in the survey responses to the course roster when possible.
 We could not match students if the respondent provided only a first (or last) name and multiple students in the course had that first (or last) name and so these responses were subsequently dropped from the data set.
 In each course, we were able to match at least 90\% of the nominations to strong peers and self-reported interactions to the course roster.